AngelLagr/reduce-ml-cost-with-quantization-pruning/README.md

-# Weight Usage Analyzer Demo
+# Reduce the ML-cost with quantization and pruning

 This project demonstrates the impact of model design choices on both energy consumption and economic cost.
 It analyzes the weight importance within a neural network, estimates the total FLOPs required for inference, and explores how quantization and pruning affect both model performance and resource efficiency.